Fender Serial Number Lookup

 • Since mid-1990s: Back of Headstock.

-Precision Bass Serial Number Location
+Fender Precision Bass Serial Number

 Serial Format: